 Uncontested Divorce vs. Contested Divorce

 There are many elements to take into account when filing for divorce.
 How will property be distributed?
 What are the terms for spousal support?
 If children are involved, what will the custody arrangements look like?
 Whenever couples can agree and settle on these and other terms, the divorce is considered uncontested.
 On the other hand, a divorce is deemed contested when couples cannot agree on these terms and enter into a dispute over them.
 In these cases, both parties may have to seek counsel from a lawyer.

-- Contested Divorce – In cases of contested divorces, Texas courts commonly require mediation with a divorce lawyer before they will hear these cases.
-If a couple cannot settle their disputes via mediation or by informal settlement agreement, a divorce case will go to trial.
+- Contested Divorce – In cases of contested divorces, Texas courts commonly require mediation from a divorce lawyer before they will hear these cases.
+If a couple cannot settle their disputes via mediation or collaborative law, a divorce case will go to trial.
 In these situations, an experienced divorce lawyer is invaluable.

 It is important to note that even if a divorce case goes to trial, couples can settle during any point in litigation prior to the judge’s or jury’s final verdict.

-Collaborative law is a specific approach to divorce, for it involves spouses working alongside divorce lawyers in a cooperative manner to resolve their differences.
+Collaborative law is a preferred approach to divorce, for it involves spouse working alongside divorce lawyers in a cooperative manner to resolve their differences.
 Under this approach to divorce law, spouses agree to no litigation from the beginning and work to make arrangements that benefit their family as a whole.
-To aid in consultation, the divorce attorneys collaborate with professionals such as financial advisors and mental health specialists to keep the process as amicable and stress free as possible.
-Generally, any divorce process that limits litigation and keeps decision making away from judges and juries will be less expensive and less drawn out.
-Couples that employ this area of divorce law find that their divorces are easier on the involved parties and enable them to maintain civilized relationships after everything is said and done.
+To aid in consultation, our divorce attorneys collaborate with professionals such as financial advisors and mental health specialists to keep the process as amicable and stress free as possible.
+Generally, collaborative law is less expensive and drawn out than litigation and keeps decision making away from judges and juries.
+Couples that employ this area of divorce law find that their divorces are easier on the parties involved and enable them to maintain civilized relationships after everything is said and done.